Before you start: do you actually want to self-host?

 curl -fsSL https://raw.githubusercontent.com/NousResearch/hermes-agent/main/scripts/install.sh | bash

-After it completes, reload your shell to pick up the hermes command:
+After it completes, reload your shell:

 source ~/.bashrc